littlehorse-enterprises/lh-user-tasks-bridge/README.md

 127.0.0.1 littlehorse
 ```

-We are using Keycloak to work as a sample Identity Provider that will support SSO Workflow Bridge API by having a basic
+We are using Keycloak to work as a sample Identity Provider that will support User Tasks Bridge API by having a basic
 identity provider configured.
 You can find a Docker Compose configuration
 in `docker-compose.yaml`.
-You can run Keycloak, a local LH Server and the SSO Workflow Bridge API locally with this command:
+You can run Keycloak, a local LH Server and the User Tasks Bridge API locally with this command:

   ```shell
   ./local-dev/run.sh